ascii1011/AscExchTools/README.md

 A step-by-step UI to get AsciiExm (Exchange backup) installed correctly

-Language: VB6
-Last used on Windows XP SP2
-Must be apart of a domain
+Language: VB6; Windows XP SP2 or other supporting OS; Must be apart of a domain